Catharsis and the release of repressed psychic energy

 It is not therapist’s job to advise the client, offer any explanations evaluations or judgements during this process but rather allow the client to fully experience the emotions that emerge without interruption and be kept on task.
 The therapist must at all times recognise that the client is the supreme authority in his own world and the therapist has not authority to tell the client what anything means or how the client should or should not interpret what comes up.
 Any therapist that does so is not serving the client but his own ego.
 The therapist is like a guide on a safari.
 He ensures that the client is on the right path, has bullets in his rifle and is safe.
 When the time comes it is the client who is paying to shoot the lion not the guide.
 A good therapist will ensure that the client feels safe and is fully engaging in the process and not just reporting from a safe distance.
 Though the therapist will not be advising the client about how to view or interpret anything that emerges in session he will often question the client to clarify what is said and to cause the client to question beliefs stubbornly being held on to.

 As part of my own training as a Hypno-Psychotherapist I was required to undergo the therapy before receiving my qualification.
 How else could you gauge the effectiveness of the treatment you intend to administer if you yourself have not experienced it?
 I found it a very rewarding and insightful experience during which I released a number of repressions and as a result I cured myself of a number of conditions I had suffered from all of my life.

-Following are just some of the conditions my wife and I treat at our private practice in Peel, Isle of Man:
+Following are just some of the conditions Xavier and Mary Nathan treat at their private hypnotherapy practice in Peel, Isle of Man:

 Depression, Panic Attacks, Anxiety, Sleeping Difficulties, Post Traumatic Stress, Underachievement, Lack of Confidence, Fears and Phobias, Irritable Bowel, Smoking, Eating Disorders… and many more.